pixparker/order-management-app/README.md

 3- Install node packages for all projects (AdminPanel,OrdersApp,PaymentsApp).

-4- User `npm start` in all 3 project to start development servers.
+4- Run `npm start` in all 3 project to start development servers.

 5- Navigate to `http://localhost:4200/`